GuardianUI/documentation/api/gui.md

 #### Inputs

-* `token` - The address of the token to set the allowance on
+* `token` - The designated token address for balance allocation (e.g. USDC on Ethereum is [0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48))
-* `spenderAddress` - The address to approve to spend the test wallet's tokens
+* `spenderAddress` - The address to authorize for spending the tokens in the test wallet.
-* `amount` - The amount to approve the spender to spend.
+* `amount` - The amount to be approve to be spent by the spender.
 This needs to have the appropriate number of decimals (i.e. 1 ETH is "1000000000000000000")

 #### Usage